Best Over The Range Microwave Review – Top 5 Hottest List for Sep. 2020 with Buying Guide

 Here’s what Groom+Style found.

 In almost all cases, you know what you’re getting when you buy a GE kitchen appliance: a well-designed, well-built machine that will perform well and last for years.
+It may not be the absolute top-of-the-line, but it will come close for most home cooks.
 The company’s Monogram line is greatly respected, with price tags to match.
-But their Profile appliances are also well worth their more reasonable prices, and the PVM9179SFSS microwave/convection oven is a terrific example.

-This GE oven isn’t enormous but most over-the-range models aren’t, since they’re built to fit into the standard space over a 30-inch stove.
-The Profile’s 1.7 cubic foot interior fits most large dishes or casseroles, there are two racks to make the space more useful, and the turntable can be shut off so very large dishes won’t keep smacking into the sides of the oven.
-1000 watts is what you would expect from most of these microwaves, but the effectiveness of this oven’s sensor system and the fact that it also features convection cooking elevate it over many competitors.
+This oven isn’t enormous, but most over-the-range models aren’t since they’re built to fit into the standard space over a 30-inch stove.
+The Profile’s 1.6 cubic foot interior fits most large dishes or casseroles and the 13.5 inch turntable can be shut off so very large dishes won’t keep smacking into the sides of the oven.
+The 1000 watt high power setting is what you would expect from a quality microwave.

 Don’t need a fancy convection/microwave combination to go over your stove?
 This LG model is just what you need.
 It’s a large (2.0 cubic feet, 14-inch turntable) model that has a powerful three-speed exhaust fan, and does a great job of microwaving at an easier-to-take price.